island health residency Program Curriculum

 our curriculum & our program’s learning outcomes

-Our curriculum is designed to meet our learning outcomes which are explicit and are directly linked to the most recent CPRB Accreditation Standards:
+Our curriculum is designed to meet our learning outcomes which are directly linked to the most recent Canadian Pharmacy Residency Board (CPRB) Accreditation Standards.
+The text below is derrived from the 2024 CPRB Standards.

-1. Providing evidence-based direct patient care as a member of interprofessional teams (3.1)
+• Providing evidence-based direct patient care as a member of interprofessional teams (Standard 3.1)

-4. Exhibiting skill in managing one’s own practice of pharmacy (3.4)
+• Exhibiting the ability to manage one’s own practice of pharmacy (Standard 3.4)

 duration of program and length of Curriculum components